 You should begin your course soon after your enrollment date.
 Students who are not fully engaged in the course by the end of the 5th week (30% of a 16-week session) may incur penalties such as reduced grades, administrative withdrawal from the course, repayment of financial aid, or loss of eligibility for future financial aid.
 Refer to your course syllabus for specific requirements.

-How do I audit a distance learning course?
+How do I audit an online learning course?

 The regular tuition rate is charged for auditing a course.
-A student who audits a distance learning course must have the permission of the instructor, who may or may not require that you complete course assignments and exams.
+A student who audits an online learning course must have the permission of the instructor, who may or may not require that you complete course assignments and exams.
 During your enrollment period, you have the time up to your Last Refund Date to switch from audit to credit or to switch from credit to audit.
-If you choose to audit a distance learning course, you will receive no credit for the course and an X (audit) grade will appear on your NVCC college transcript.
+If you choose to audit an online learning course, you will receive no credit for the course and an X (audit) grade will appear on your NVCC college transcript.

-How do I withdraw from a distance learning course?
+How do I withdraw from an online learning course?

-You may withdraw from a distance learning course without grade penalty by the Last Withdrawal Date.
-For ELI distance learning courses, this date is listed in the course information mailed to you.
+You may withdraw from an online learning course without grade penalty by the Last Withdrawal Date.
+For ELI online learning courses, this date is listed in the course information mailed to you.
 Use NovaConnect (preferred method) or Telephone NovaConnect (also see How to Drop With Refund) to withdraw before the Last Withdrawal Date.
 If you withdraw from a course after your Last Withdrawal Date, you will receive an "F" for a grade.

 - Students must sign into their Blackboard course site by the Blackboard Sign-in Date and complete the attendance sign-in to avoid being administratively deleted with no tuition refund.